firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 #### Read errors from file

-The previous `COPY FROM` example created two error files, one that describes the errors and one that contains the rows that had errors.
-Use `COPY FROM` to load an error file that describes the error reasons.
-The following code example shows how to read all files that begin with `error_reasons` and end with `.csv` into an `error_reasons` table:
+The previous `COPY FROM` example shows how to create two error files, one that describes the error reasons and one that contains the rows that had errors.
+This example shows how to load and view the contents of these files.

+The following code example reads all files that begin with `error_reasons` and end with `.csv` into an `error_reasons` table:

 ```sql
 COPY error_reasons FROM 's3://bucket_name/error_directory/'